CS171/2018/assets/instructions/hw6ks/HW6.md

 	Maintain good spacing between UI components, overall layout, font size, color scheme, etc.

-## 2) Design (3 points)
+## 2) Design (2 points)
-Look at the visualizations for a previous presidential election by FiveThirtyEight at [http://projects.fivethirtyeight.com/2016-election-forecast/](http://projects.fivethirtyeight.com/2016-election-forecast/).
-Among other people, our own [Gus Wezerek](http://fivethirtyeight.com/contributors/gus-wezerek/)  is part of the design team for this visualization.
-Gus took CS171 two years ago - we think it shows. :)
+Look at the visualizations philosophers by Marian Doerk at [http://mariandoerk.de/edgemaps/demo/](http://mariandoerk.de/edgemaps/demo/).

-a) Chose **one** visualization and critique its design by answering the following questions:
+Look at and interact with the visualization and critique its design by answering the following questions:

 	- Who is the intended audience?
 	- What questions does this visualization answer?
+	Detailed questions:
-	- What data is represented in this visualization?
+	- What data types are represented in this visualization?
+Is the data qualitative, quantitative, or ordered?
-	- How is the data visually encoded?
+	- How is the data visually encoded - what are the marks and channels?
-	- What design principles - Tufte / visual channels / Gestalt / CRAP - are at work?
-	- Is this visualization telling a story?
-	- Is the information density high / low?
-Is it opinionated?
-Be as precise in your answers as possible.

-b) Pick one question that you think is being answered by this visualization and the associated data.
-Create a story around that question and create a sketch of a visualization that supports your story.
-To do so, you can either modify the given visualization or create a new one.
-You can use printouts of images and text from this visualization or others and glue them on your sketch paper.
-Please do NOT sketch with electronic tools.

-c) Is your story opinionated or neutral?
-Is the information density high or low?

-d) What design principles did you use for your design?
-Use the terminology of Tufte / visual channels / Gestalt / CRAP.

-e) Sketch a storyboard with at least two interactions that would enhance user engagement.
-You can use printouts and glue, but please stick to pen and paper and do NOT use electronic tools!
+	- How is color being used, what type of color scale do you see?
+	- How could you improve the efficiency of the visualization by changing marks and channels and/or the used colors.

 ## 3) Bonus Task (1 point)